 More than one in 10 Americans take antidepressants, the number one type of medication used by people ages 18 to 44.
 Learn more about how these drugs work.

-Members of the Anxiety Disorders Association of America who specialize in anxiety disorders have provided descriptions of their practices in find a therapist .
+Members of the Anxiety Disorders Association of America who specialize in anxiety disorders and depression have provided descriptions of their practices in find a therapist .